UAE Economic Substance Regulations 2026: What Changed and What Businesses Must Know

 Founder & CEO, IncHub

-Mahesh Maddu is the Founder and CEO of IncHub Group, a Dubai-based corporate services firm specialising in business formation, corporate tax, VAT, and regulatory compliance across UAE mainland, free zones, and offshore jurisdictions.
-With over 15 years of advisory experience, he has supported founders, family offices, and global investors in setting up and managing businesses across leading UAE free zones such as IFZA, DMCC, JAFZA, Meydan, DIFC, and RAKICC.
-Mahesh holds an MBA from Bangalore University and is a trained Anti-Money Laundering specialist with KHDA-attested certification.
-He is also a member of STEP, the Society of Trust and Estate Practitioners, with practical expertise in trust and foundation structuring for high-net-worth clients.
+Mahesh Maddu is the Founder and CEO of IncHub Group.
+With over 15 years of advisory experience, he has supported founders, family offices, and global investors in setting up and managing businesses across UAE mainland, free zones, and offshore jurisdictions.
+He holds an MBA from Bangalore University and is a certified Anti-Money Laundering specialist and STEP member, with expertise in trust and foundation structuring for high-net-worth clients.